Rolisteam/DiceParser/HelpMe.md

 > 4d10e10

-This command means : roll 4 dice and they explode on 10.
+This command means: roll 4 dice and they explode on 10.

 ### Range